aws-samples/aws-gateway-load-balancer-code-samples/aws-cloudformation/gwlb/GwlbWithTargetGroupAndListenerSample.md

   HealthPort:
     Description: >-
       The port the load balancer uses when performing health checks on targets.
-The default is traffic-port, which is the port on which each target receives traffic from the load balancer.
+For Gateway Load Balance specify port other then the traffic port.
     Type: String
     Default: '80'
     ConstraintDescription: Must be a valid health check port